How to reduce suicide risk

 Brilliant!
 I’ve been on previous suicide intervention courses over the years, but this is by far the best – great pace, very knowledgeable trainer...who brings real experience into the learning...Sue Haswell

-Live Online – Join Malcolm Hanson on Tuesday 14th March 2023 for this life-saving training, delivered via Zoom.
+SAVE £20!
+Last date for a while – join Malcolm Hanson on Tuesday 3rd October for this essential life-saving suicide prevention training, delivered via Zoom.
 Simply book your place as normal, and we will email you your booking confirmation.
-You will receive details of how to join the Zoom workshop the day before the event.
+You will receive the Zoom link the day before the event.

-In highly challenging times, when people cannot envisage an end to their difficulties, a slump into depression can all too quickly spiral down into suicidal thoughts, plans and suicide attempts.
-Or the negative trance state of depression itself may beguile people into thinking that there is no way out of their hopelessness.
+When people can’t envisage an end to their difficulties, particularly in highly challenging times, a slump into depression can all too quickly spiral down into suicidal thoughts, plans and suicide attempts.
+Or the negative trance state of depression itself may beguile people into thinking that there is no other way out of their hopelessness.

 Anyone working with distressed people wants to keep them safe, to give them the hope they need that circumstances can change for the better, and to provide the skills for coping until that comes about.
 The human givens approach, by working with the givens of human nature, offers the most powerful and organic way to achieve this.

-Tutor Malcolm Hanson, an experienced HG practitioner, draws on his wealth of relevant experience as he takes you clearly through the essential steps to take when faced with someone who feels suicidal.
-He worked for nine years as a psychotherapist in NHS primary care in an area of extreme deprivation, and has over many years seen patients referred by GPs, social workers, psychiatrists, police and probation officers for complex issues.
+Tutor Malcolm Hanson, an HG practitioner, draws on his wealth of relevant experience working with highly distressed people as he takes you clearly through the essential steps to take when faced with someone who feels suicidal.
+For nine years he worked as a psychotherapist in NHS primary care in an area of extreme deprivation, and has over many years seen patients referred by GPs, social workers, psychiatrists, police and probation officers for complex issues.
 He has helped clients experiencing multiple trauma, chronic pain and terminal illness, clients struggling with uncertain asylum status or facing deportation, and also victims of human trafficking – a tragic range of circumstances in which even the most resilient may sometimes sink into despair.

-On this important workshop he will share what he has learned to give you the knowledge and assurance you need to work confidently and respectfully with clients struggling to find reasons to stay alive, building in expectation of positive change from the start.
+On this important live online training day, he will share what he has learned to give you the knowledge and assurance you need to work confidently and respectfully with clients struggling to find reasons to stay alive – building in expectation of positive change from the start.

 You will also have plenty of time for group discussion and for working through a wide variety of case scenarios.